Phone: (312) 494-1000

 Prior to his active law practice, Patrick served as a full time instructor at Middle Tennessee State University, teaching classes in Judicial Process, Constitutional Law, U.S. Presidency, and Politics and Film.

-Outside of the office, Patrick serves as an adjunct professor of Trial Advocacy at Loyola University Chicago School of Law, and as a head coach of Loyola’s “Top Ten in the Nation” Corboy Mock Trial Program.
+Outside of the office, Patrick serves as a coach of Loyola’s “Top Ten in the Nation” Corboy Mock Trial Program.

 Areas of Practice